sgpinkus/audio-trap/docs/qt-audio.md

 Alternatively if you provide a `QIODevice` and QMediaPlayer will stream content from the (opened and readable), QIODevice and use `QMediaContent` as information describing the data coming out of the QIODevice.

 Note `QMediaContent` is stupid: It can represent one or collection of QMediaResource.
-I don't even see why it needs to exist.
+I don't see why it needs to exist.
 Anyway it's just a dumb container.

 **QMediaObject**
 `QAudioDecoder`, `QCamera`, `QMediaPlayer`, `QRadioTuner` all inherit QMediaObject for some reason.
-It's hard to see what these object really have common.
+It's hard to see what these objects really have common.
 One section (needs some segregation really ) of the QMediaObject interface is:

     bind(), unbind(), and isAvailable()